michjk/Question_Classifier_Pytorch/README.md

 Please look at the json file and try to run training first to understand more

-## View test accuracy and loss with tensorboard
+## View train & test accuracy and loss plot with tensorboard
 Please run
 ```
 tensorboard --logdir=[result_folder_path] --host 0.0.0.0